Providing an alternative solution within New York City's criminal justice system

 In 2017, New York City’s Criminal Justice Reform Act shifted many low-level violations from criminal to civil court.
 As part of this shift, the Center for Court Innovation sought to create an interactive learning module as an alternative community-based option for those who receive a civil summons but cannot, or elect not, to pay their fine.
 The result is an impactful experience that engages respondents around common quality of life offenses and their consequences on communities, and ways to prevent making similar decisions in the future.

-Though our human-centered design process, we began this project by attending a day in court, participating in the existing quality of life in-person course, interviewing real participants both before and after actual sessions, and hosting several workshops with subject-matter experts.
+Though our user-centered design process, we began this project by attending a day in court, participating in the existing quality of life in-person course, interviewing real participants both before and after actual sessions, and hosting several workshops with subject-matter experts.
 This allowed us to fully understand the learning goals (and obstacles) that this unique project presented, identify key metrics to track, define our audience, and get clarity on areas where additional research on our part was still needed.

 During this part of the learning process we also familiarized ourselves with the four tenets of procedural justice that would be underscoring our work throughout this project: treating court users with dignity and respect, ensuring that they understand the process they are involved in, providing them a voice, and communicating that court decisions are made neutrally.